Carey Youth Team Policy Document

 - The medication should be given to the Group Leader in charge or another leader designated by them.

 - Medication should be kept in a safe place according to the instructions given on the medication request form.

-The Leadership of Carey Baptist Church recognises the importance of its ministry /work with children and young people in need of protection and its responsibility to protect everyone entrusted to our care.
+The Leadership of Carey Baptist Church recognises the importance of its ministry/work with children, young people and adults in need of protection and its responsibility to protect everyone entrusted to our care.

-This place of worship/organisation is committed to the safeguarding of children and young people and ensuring their well-being.
+This place of worship/organisation is committed to the safeguarding of children, young people and adults, and ensuring their well-being.

-- We recognise that we all have a responsibility to help prevent the physical, sexual, emotional abuse and neglect of children and young people (those under 18 years of age) and to report any such abuse that we discover or suspect.
+- We recognise that we all have a responsibility to help prevent the physical, sexual, emotional abuse and neglect of children, young people (those under 18 years of age) and to report any such abuse that we discover or suspect.

-- We believe every child should be valued, safe and happy.
-We want to make sure that children we have contact with know this and are empowered to tell us if they are suffering harm.
+- We believe every individual should be valued, safe and happy.
+We want to make sure that everyone we have contact with knows this and they are empowered to tell us if they are suffering harm.

 - All children and young people have the right to be treated with respect, to be listened to and to be protected from all forms of abuse.